Best Small Gas Grills in 2023

 Cons

-- Cooking surface is less than that of comparable gas grills.
+- The cooking surface is less than that of comparable gas grills.

 4- Char-Broil Performance TRU-Infrared 2-Burner Gas Grill